19hours/sg-statutes/Acts/Skills Development Levy Act.md

 (3) The Minister shall as soon as practicable cause a copy of the audited financial statements and of the auditor’s report to be presented to Parliament.

-[35/96]
+[35/96; 14/2003]

 SECOND SCHEDULE

 Section 25

-Matters in Respect of Which Agency
+Matters in respect of which Agency

-May Make Regulations
+may make regulations

 1\.
 Requiring employers to give notice of their liability to pay the levy and the manner in which the notice shall be given.

 2\.
 The manner in which the levy is to be paid and collected and the manner in which the levy when paid and collected shall be accounted for.

 3\.
-The manner in which the levy due and unpaid are to be assessed and collected.
+The manner in which the levy due and unpaid is to be assessed and collected.

 4\.
 The keeping by employers liable to pay the levy of payroll records, receipts of contributions and such other documents as may seem necessary, and the preservation of the same.